eng-raghadsami/Portfolio/README.md

 # 👩‍💻 Raghad Sami Abu Harbid | Full Stack Web Developer

 Welcome to my project portfolio!
-I’m a **Full Stack Web Developer** with solid experience in backend and frontend development, using technologies like PHP, Laravel, MySQL, and HTML/CSS/JavaScript.
-This portfolio includes selected projects showcasing both backend logic and UI functionality.
+I’m a **Full Stack Web Developer** experienced in both backend and frontend development using PHP, Laravel, MySQL, and modern web technologies.
+Below are some of my key projects showcasing my skills.

 ---